§ 18.6. Practice of midwifery.

 (4) Administer specified drugs as provided in collaborative agreements or as directed by a collaborating physician for a specific patient and, if specifically authorized to do so in a collaborative agreement, relay to other health care providers medical regimens prescribed by the collaborating physician, including drug regimens.

-(5) Perform medical services in the care of women and newborns that may be beyond the scope of midwifery, if the authority to perform those services is delegated by the collaborating physician in the collaborative agreement, the delegation is consistent with standards of practice embraced by the midwife and the relevant physician communities in this Commonwealth, and the delegated medical services do not involve the prescribing or dispensing of drugs.
+(7) Perform medical services in the care of women and neonates that may go beyond the scope of midwifery, if the authority to perform those services is delegated by the collaborating physician in the collaborative agreement, and the delegation is consistent with standards of practice embraced by the nurse-midwife and the relevant physician communities in this Commonwealth, as set forth in § § 18.401—18.402 (relating to medical doctor delegation of medical services).

-(6) Refer and transfer to the care of a physician, as provided for in the midwife protocol or a collaborative agreement, or both, those women and newborns whose medical problems are outside the scope of midwifery practice and who require medical services which have not been delegated to the midwife in a collaborative agreement.
+(8) Refer and transfer to the care of a physician, as provided for in the midwife practice guidelines or a collaborative agreement, or both, those women and neonates whose medical problems are outside the scope of midwifery practice and who require medical services which have not been delegated to the nurse-midwife in a collaborative agreement.

-(7) Review and revise the midwife protocol and collaborative agreements as needed.
+(9) Review and revise the midwife practice guidelines as needed.

-(8) Carry out responsibilities placed by law or regulation upon a person performing the functions that are performed by the midwife.
+(10) Carry out responsibilities placed by law or regulation upon a person performing the functions that are performed by a nurse-midwife.

 Authority